adomingo12/my-nook/README.md

 - **Font Family**: Modern system font stack for optimal readability across all devices
 - **Title Font**: Times New Roman for the main "My Reading Nook" title for elegance
 - **Font Sizes**: Responsive sizing with proper hierarchy
-- **Character Limits**: Synopsis field limited to 500 characters with live counter
+- **Character Limits**: Synopsis field limited to 1000 characters with live counter and color-coded warnings

 ## 🐛 Troubleshooting

 ### Common Issues

 **Books not displaying**:
-- Ensure `data/books.json` exists and contains valid JSON
-- Check browser console for JavaScript errors
+- Check browser console for database connection errors
-- Verify all required fields are present in book data
+- Verify `config.js` exists and contains valid Supabase credentials
+- Ensure Supabase project is active and accessible
+- Check that the `reading_nook` table exists in your database
+- Fallback: App will use local storage if database connection fails

 **Dark mode not working**:
 - Clear browser cache and localStorage